nagasudhirpulla/taming_python/blog/skills/sftp_python.md

 * In this post we try to learn how to use `pysftp` python module to interact with SFTP server
 * pysftp module can be used for SFTP server interactions like upload files, download files, read list of file names etc
-* If you want to setup a local FTP server, you can read my blog post [here](https://nagasudhir.blogspot.com/2022/02/setup-ftp-server-and-ftp-client-in.html)
+* If you want to setup a local SFTP server, you can read my blog post [here](https://nagasudhir.blogspot.com/2022/03/setup-sftp-server-and-sftp-client-in.html)

 ## Connect to an FTP server
 The following parameters are required to establish a connection to an FTP server